cognitedata/kuiper/kuiper_documentation/built_in_functions.md

 `to_object(x, val => ...(, val => ...))`

-Converts the array `x` into an object by producing the key and value from two lambdas.
+Convert the array `x` into an object by producing the key and value from two lambdas.

 The first lambda produces the key, and the second (optional) produces the value.
 If the second is left out, the input is used as a value directly.